-Building long-term value through acquisitions requires the focus and discipline to do the right deals.
-One of the best ways to do the right deals is to truly know all of your options.
-Through a proactive approach, acquirers can significantly expand the number of companies available and create a more meaningful population of strategic targets.
+Building long-term value through acquisitions requires the focus and discipline to complete the right deals.
+The best way to ensure success is to truly know all of your options.
+Through a proactive approach, acquirers can significantly expand the number of companies available to them and create a more meaningful population of strategic targets.
 They do this by identifying and approaching targets in a thoughtful way, differentiating their interest, and generating options not otherwise available.
 As a result, proactive acquirers uncover unique opportunities, make long-term connections and gain valuable insights about the market, ultimately giving them the knowledge and ability to acquire with confidence.
-Doug Marconnet and Robert Jansen are managing directors at Bridgewood Advisors Inc., a Milwaukee-based M&A advisory firm that specializes in conducting strategic acquisition searches, selling privately held businesses, and divesting non-core corporate divisions and product lines.
+Robert Jansen and Doug Marconnet are managing directors at Bridgewood Advisors, a Milwaukee-based investment banking firm that specializes in conducting strategic acquisition searches for clients ranging from private businesses to Fortune 500 and multi-national companies.
+With decades of corporate development experience, Bridgewood collaborates with company executive teams to help refine their strategy, identify and screen the population of possible acquisition candidates, and generate unique acquisition opportunities before those companies come to market.
+Our experience spans diverse industries within manufacturing, service and distribution, with a focus on transactions up to \$200 million.